 The Secret History of Greybanner

 There are two reasons we separate this side of the history from that in Part 1.
 The first is to accommodate the use of Greybanner without the adventure itself.
-‘Secrets of the Arena‘ is rooted in the hidden traditions of the Greybanner council, which players can discover and potentially stop.
+‘Tournament Under the Grey Banner‘ is rooted in the hidden traditions of the Greybanner council, which players can discover and potentially stop.
 If you wish to use Greybanner and the Arena on their own, you can do so by leaving this layer of the history out.
 The second reason is to divide the common knowledge from what is secret.
 Our original description of Greybanner’s history is what is widely known by its informed residents.
 Players can easily discover it by asking around town.
 Conversely, the secret details are known only by those that are directly involved: current and previous council members, and the MacHale family.

 A Forgotten Battle